larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 Some of those related to publishing documents on the IRTF RFC Stream, such as ensuring sufficient review, so that documents published are of good quality, scheduling the required Internet Engineering Steering Group (IESG) review
-{{RFC 5742}}, and following up with the IESG, IANA and the RFC Editor during and after the publication process.
+{{RFC5742}}, and following up with the IESG, IANA and the RFC Editor during and after the publication process.

 Other administrative duties include reviewing and approving requests from the